Hacked-2024/ai-moderation-apis/README.md

 Checks if the given image conatins hateful content.
 Returns True if hateful content was found, False otherwise.

 ## Running the API
-Create your virtual environment.
+1. Create your virtual environment.
-Install all packages in requirements.txt.
+2. Install all packages in requirements.txt.
-Create a .env file in the backend.
-It should have two keys:
+3. Create a .env file in the backend.
+It should have two keys: OPEN_API_KEY with a Open AI API key, and API_TOKEN with a hugging face key.
-With your terminal sitting in ai-moderation-apis/backend run "flask --app main run --debug".
+4. With your terminal sitting in ai-moderation-apis/backend run "flask --app main run --debug".

 It should now be running on http://127.0.0.1:5000.

 ## Models Used